7 Tips to Improve Your Mental Health in 2021 and Beyond

 In other words, write it all down.
 Put your phone on silent, find a quiet space, and wear your heart on your sleeve as you pour your feelings out with pen to paper.

-When you’re overwhelmed with your feelings, sometimes the best way to relieve it is by physically acknowledging it all in a notebook, diary or journal.
-This technique is especially beneficial if you’re living alone, because the notebook acts like an active listener.
+When you’re overwhelmed with your feelings, sometimes the best way to relieve it is by physically acknowledging it all in a journal planner, notebook or diary.
+This technique is especially beneficial if you’re living alone because the notebook acts like an active listener.

 Don’t even worry too much about structure, spelling, grammar or even sounding eloquent.
 The goal here is to relieve as much space in your brain as possible.
 Think of your journal as a mini therapist - it exists to readily absorb every thought, feeling and idea you have so you have more mental space to handle whatever else comes your way next.

-Safe to say that 2020 was a bit of a write-off for many of us.
-With only 3 months left in the year, your mental health might find comfort in looking ahead to what lies next in 2021.
+With only a few months left in the year, your mental health might find comfort in looking ahead to what lies next year.
 There is a light at the end of the tunnel - we’re almost there!

-Whether it’s honing in on your BHAG (Big Hairy Audacious Goal) or trying to stay organised with your daily tasks, our new 2021 collection of diaries and planners are here to make next year your best year yet.
-Have a look at our new range here.
+Whether it’s honing in on your BHAG (Big Hairy Audacious Goal) or trying to stay organised with your daily tasks, our new, soon to be released 2022 collection of diaries and planners are here to make next year a better year.

 By Aleczander Gamboa